 What Is Airplane Mode?

-The Airplane Mode is a feature on your mobile device, that, when activated, turns off all the wireless functions of such a device.
-It is designed to make devices safe for use on planes.
+Airplane Mode is a feature on your mobile device that, when activated, turns off all its wireless functions.
+This makes mobile devices safe to use on planes.

 Hence, the name Airplane mode.
 If these radio functions are on, they will emit electromagnetic inference that could prevent the proper functioning of the flight.

 You can still use your phone to do things that don’t require a radio signal or internet.

 What Does Airplane Mode Do?

 Once you turn on Airplane Mode on your smartphone, functions like Wi-Fi, Bluetooth, data connection, and cellular voice connection will be turned off until you switch off Airplane Mode.

-- Cellular: The cellular service that allows your device to access a mobile network, both for calling and data connection.
+- Cellular: A cellular service that allows your device to access a mobile network for calling and data connection.

 - Bluetooth: This is another wireless function that facilitates connectivity between your device and other devices around you, including another device, a computer, or peripherals.

-- GPS: This smartphone feature is an advanced system that helps to determine your exact location, speed of travel, and elevation using satellites orbiting the planet.
+- GPS: This smartphone feature is an advanced system that helps to determine your exact location, travel speed, and elevation using satellites orbiting the planet.

 Why Do You Need Airplane Mode?